This Step: Get a Learner Permit

 C) Take the Written Permit Test

 With the above requirements in hand, head to a nearby Maryland MVA office.
-Once you pass, your vision screening and written tests, you’ll receive a Maryland learner’s permit valid for one year.
+Once you pass, your vision screening and written tests, you’ll receive a Maryland learner’s permit.